Contents

 Description

-Dracula fans will find the Dracula Experience Whitby Museum on the other side of the river Esk.
-In addition, a Gothic Festival is held twice a year in Whitby.
+Dracula fans will find the Dracula Experience Whitby museum on the other side of the River Esk, which gives visitors goosebumps with its Paranormal Nights.
+In addition, a Gothic Festival takes place in Whitby twice a year.

 How to get there